Krishna-Aggarwal-11/srch.io/README.md

 - Built with the help of LeptonAI, Python and JavaScript!

 ## Steps to install :
-- First install the node modules
+- Install the node modules
  ```Python
     # Go into the directory you want to install
     mkdir <YOUR_DIRECTORY>